Paulo Henrique Marques

 Paulo Henrique Marques (born 18 March 1965) is a Brazilian football coach and former player who played as a left back.
+He is the current head coach of Veranópolis.

-Marques spent his entire playing and managerial career in the state of Rio Grande do Sul.
+Marques spent his entire playing and managerial career in the state of Rio Grande do Sul, and also coached mainly in that state.

 Playing career

 Marques was born in Santa Rosa, Rio Grande do Sul, and started his career with São Borja in 1985.
 He never left his home state during his entire career, representing Dínamo (three spells), Oriental, São José de Cachoeira do Sul, Santo Ângelo and Palmeirense, retiring in 1997.